darkhelmet/verboselogging/posts/riding-rails-with-selenium.md

     transactional fixtures problem, but it occurred with me even when they were turned off.
-4.  **Catch those confirms.** You have to catch confirms in selenium, with selenium.get\_confirmation, so wrap that up, and put it in your step definitions after things that you know pop up confirmation dialogs.
+4.  **Catch those confirms.** You have to catch confirms in selenium, with `selenium.get_confirmation`, so wrap that up, and put it in your step definitions after things that you know pop up confirmation dialogs.